Embeddings between Barron spaces with higher order activation functions: Embeddings between Barron spaces involving RePU

 Recall that the rectified power unit is given by

-for $s\in\N$.
+for $s\geq 0$ with the last equality holding for $s>0$ only.
 The embeddings proven in this section rely on the tie between $\repu_s$ and the Taylor remainder theorem to construct the push-forward map.
-The integral form of the Taylor remainder theorem states that a function $\phi\in C^s(\R)$ of which $\partial^s\phi$ is absolutely continuous on the closed interval $[a,b]$, can be written as
+The integral form of the Taylor remainder theorem states that a function $\phi\in C^{m}(\R)$ of which $\partial^{m}\phi$ is absolutely continuous on the closed interval $[a,b]$, can be written as

+for all $x,y\in[a,b]$.
+This well-known theorem follows straightforwardly from several applications of integration by parts.
+There are several different fractional Taylor expansions which differ in the type of fractional derivative chosen and whether the derivatives inside the sum are fractional.
+For the embedding with $s$ not integer, we choose the fractional Taylor expansion with Caputo derivatives and integer derivatives inside the sum [\cite{trujillo_riemannliouville_1999,odibat_generalized_2007}].
+With this choice, it states that a function $\phi\in C^{\lceil s\rceil}(\R)$ of which $\partial^{s+1}\phi$ is locally integrable on the closed interval $[a,b]$, can be written as